POETSII/tinsel/doc/Architecture.md

 inline uint32_t tinselId();

-// Insert new thread into run queue inline void tinselCreateThread(uint32_t id);
+// Insert new thread into run queue
+// (The new thread has a program counter of 0) inline void tinselCreateThread(uint32_t id);

+// Don't reinsert currently running thread back in to run queue inline void tinselKillThread();
 ```

 A summary of synthesis-time parameters introduced in this section: